pilegard/cogfoundations/docs/index.md

   src="https://pilegard.github.io/cogfoundations/"></iframe>
 ```
 :::

+### Accessibility {-}

+All images in this textbook include alternative text (alt text) for compatibility with screen readers and other assistive technologies.

+**Note for screen reader users:** The HTML version of this book is the fully  accessible version.
+The PDF version does not support alt text or other accessibility features.
+To access the HTML version, visit  [pilegard.github.io/cogfoundations/](https://pilegard.github.io/cogfoundations/).

 ### Version History {-}
 Brief descriptions of each textbook edition are given below; for a full description of edits see [License and Attributions].